wp-plugins/nelio-ab-testing/readme.txt

 If you have successfully installed our plugin using one of the aforementioned methods, now it is just time to use it!
-Take a look at our [Getting Started Guide](http://wp-abtesting.com/getting-started-guide/) to cover the basis.
+Take a look at our [Getting Started Guide](http://wp-abtesting.com/getting-started-guide/) to cover the basics.

 == Frequently Asked Questions ==